-One Love Bahamas is coming to South Florida.
-This benefit concert for Hurricane Dorian relief will feature renowned artists and entertainers from around the world.
-The festivities in support of the Bahamas will begin at 4 pm on Saturday, November 23, 2019 at The Amp in Pompano Beach, Florida.
-All event proceeds will benefit Hurricane Dorian victims in the Bahamas.
+One Love Bahamas benefit concert for Hurricane Dorian relief featured renowned artists and entertainers from around the world.
+The hurricane benefit concert in support of the Bahamas took place February, 8, 2020 at The Amp in Pompano Beach, Florida.
+All event proceeds went directly to support Hurricane Dorian victims in the Bahamas.

 Just under an hour plane ride away from the closest Bahamian island, Florida based concert and festival promoters became deeply aware of their proximity and connection to the Bahamas, and its people, bringing the idea for a benefit concert to South Florida.
 “We could not stand by idly when our brothers and sisters in the Bahamas are experiencing such devastation,” said Rob Tischler, a One Love Bahamas co‐producer.
 That sentiment was warmly received by the City of Pompano Beach, who has been collecting donations of food, water and other survival support essentials since the deadly hurricane passed.

-City officials, working alongside Shipwreck Park through its humanitarian efforts, offered to host the star‐studded event realizing how much it is going to take to help the Bahamas get through this.
+City officials, worked alongside Shipwreck Park through its humanitarian efforts, hosted the star‐studded event to help the Bahamas get through this.

 Shipwreck Park is a 501(c)(3) not‐for‐profit organization dedicated to the creation of an underwater park system establishing artificial reefs, utilizing public art to raise awareness of the need to preserve and conserve our natural coral reef system.
 For more information, visit Shipwreck Park Pompano.